Back to Top

-Let’s start configuring environment to install Magento 2.4 on Ubuntu.
+Let’s start configuring environment to install Adobe commerce (Magento) 2.4 on Ubuntu.

-Recent version of Magento requires some special configuration from other versions so i have explained the required configuration on fresh Ubuntu.
+Recent version of Adobe commerce (Magento 2)requires some special configuration from other versions so i have explained the required configuration on fresh Ubuntu.
 By following the below command step by step we can setup the environment properly.

 To install Apache 2.4 you can go through this url